NeilNahar/Food-Market/README.md

 # FoodMarket - Food Ordering App
 This is a food ordering web application built using HTML, CSS, JavaScript, React, Redux, Jest, and Tailwind CSS.
 The application allows users to browse a variety of food items, add them to their cart, and place orders.
 This README provides an overview of the project structure, installation instructions, and usage guide.

+# API Configuration
+The API endpoint is designated in a constant.js file and gets frequently updated.
+You can change it according to your requirements.

 # Languages used
 1. HTML
 2. CSS